Accountants for Sole Trader

 If saving money is your top priority, an accountant may be able to help you save both time and money by allowing you to focus on running your business rather than worrying about numbers.

-• VAT records – If your annual turnover exceeds the VAT threshold, you must register for VAT and keep records for a minimum of six years.
+• VAT records — if your annual turnover exceeds the VAT threshold, you must register for VAT and keep records for a minimum of six years

-• PAYE (Pay As You Earn) records – You can hire workers as a sole trader without creating a limited company, but you’ll need to keep track of your salaries via HMRC’s PAYE system.
+• PAYE records — you can hire workers as a sole trader without forming a limited company, but you will need to manage salaries through HMRC’s PAYE system

 The following are the taxes that sole traders must pay: